Our mission is to bring Devon’s wildlife back across landscapes, rivers and seas.

 Wilder Communities team is here!

 We are inspired by the number of community contacts and requests that we receive and we have set up a new Wilder Communities team as a result.
 If you would like guidance on how your community can support wildlife and nature's recovery, please contact us via email@example.com

 Your journey to a wilder community starts here..

-Whilst we are busy setting up our Wilder Communities team, we have plenty of guidance and top tips to get you started, including packs from our national Action For Insects campaign, guides from our projects and links to resources created by our partners.
+We have plenty of guidance and top tips to help you create a wildlife-friendly community, including packs from our national Action For Insects campaign, guides from our projects and links to resources created by our partners.
 Scroll down to find information on how you can make your village, town or city a haven for people and wildlife,

 Banks and Verges